Gradient Column Floats

 - We normally quote a uncertainty on our calibration certificates of ±0.15 kg/m³ at k=2, however our accredited Calibration and Measurement Capability (CMC) is ±0.1 kg/m³ at k=2 and, if necessary, we can issue a certificate with this uncertainty.

-- Each float has a unique identification number fused inside the glass, and is supplied with a calibration certificate under our ISO 17025 accreditation, quoting its density and mass.
+- Each float has a unique identification number fused inside the glass, and is supplied with a calibration certificate (Example certificate) under our ISO 17025 accreditation, quoting its density and mass.

 - We offer a recalibration service for both our own floats and any floats made by other manufacturers, as long as they can be uniquely identified.

 For detailed pricing information and instructions on how to order, see Ordering Gradient Column Floats.